RPixie/llama_embd-langchain-docs_pro/README.md

 Step 0: Rename the .example.env file to .env and modify as per requirements.

 # Loading and Chunking Documents:
-Step 1: The program chunk loads unstructured docume
+Step 1: The program chunk loads unstructured documents from a directory path and